BCDevOps/openshift-wiki/docs/GIT/RequestGitHubUserAccess.md

 ## GitHub Repo Request

-Once a private repo request is accepted, the team product owner or technical leader should make a request via a post in the #requests channel of the Pathfinder Rocket.Chat.
-(URL: https://chat.pathfinder.gov.bc.ca).
+Once a private repo request is accepted, the team product owner or technical leader should make a request via [DevOps Request Repo](https://github.com/bcgov/devops-request-records).

 The request should include:

 1. Project name
 1. Project description
-1. Approver's name (and @ the person's Rocketchat account)
+1. Approver's name (and @ the person's GitHub account)
 1. GitHub ID of the repo Owner (following the `Access Request`)

 A sample "good" request is provided below and should be used as a template for submitting requests: